garlatti/garlatti.github.io/index.md

 ## Status : Currently retired

+## Specialized in
+* Artificial Intelligence : Knowledge Engineering, user/learner Models, Ontology and Reasoning, Semantic Web and Linked Data, Context Sensitivity and Adaptation
+* Design of environments of learning and cultural mediation based on investigative approaches or connectivism, using social media in open environments of the MOOC type
+* In the fields of learning, lifelong learning and cultural heritage for formal and informal learning and the design of new computing environments to support researchers in History of Science and Technology - Digital Humanities.

 ## Websites & Social Networks

 * <a href="https://www.linkedin.com/in/sergegarlatti/" target="_blank" rel="noopener noreferrer"> My LinkedIn page </a>